jonathanimb/SecretKeeper/README.md

 or, if you don't, a dialog will prompt you for the password.

+In my mind, I separate things by a blank line.
+Therefore searching for something displays everything after the found search term until a blank line is encountered.

+After making changes, the Close button becomes a Save&Close button.
+If you don't want to save your changes, close with the OS (little x on the title bar, usually, or middle click on the Gnome panel).

 TODO: I would like to keep this as pure python (no imports that don't ship with python / vanilla linux distros).
 TODO: Improve the encryption.
 I don't think the XOR encryption is very strong.